Andrew N Merling, PhD

 In 1996, Dr. Merling completed his Masters and Ph.D. in Clinical Psychology at Yeshiva University/Albert Einstein College of Medicine.
 While in graduate school, he completed two years of clinical training at NYU/Bellevue Hospital Center, followed by a clinical internship at Montefiore Medical Center/Albert Einstein College of Medicine.

-In 1996, Dr. Merling began working at the Addiction Institute of New York at Mt.
-Sinai West Hospital (AIMS) where he was the Supervising Psychologist on the inpatient unit for 22 years.
-In September, 2017, Dr. Merling transitioned to working in the AIMS outpatient department where he lead various therapy groups and was director of the College Outreach Prevention Program (COPE).
-He was the founder and co-director of the Psychology Externship Training Program at AIMS, and was the Director of the Faculty Practice in the Department of Psychiatry at Mt.
-Sinai West/St Lukes.
-In addition to his work at Mt.
-Sinai, Dr. Merling was a Supervising Psychologist at PsychAssociates Group from 1997-2017 where he lead a team of psychologists who provided psychological services to patients in long-term care facilities.
-Dr. Merling is currently an Assistant Professor of Psychiatry at Mt.
-Sinai Icahn School of Medicine and is now in full-time private practice through Mt.
-Sinai's Faculty Practice group.
+In 1996, Dr. Merling began working at the Addiction Institute of Mount Sinai (AIMS) at Mount Sinai West, where he was the Supervising Psychologist on the inpatient unit for 22 years.
+In September of 2017, Dr. Merling transitioned to working in the AIMS outpatient department where he lead various therapy groups and was director of the College Outreach Prevention Program (COPE).
+He was the founder and co-director of the Psychology Externship Training Program at AIMS, and was the Director of the Faculty Practice in the Department of Psychiatry at Mount Sinai West and Mount Sinai Morningside.
+In addition to his work at Mount Sinai, Dr. Merling was a Supervising Psychologist at PsychAssociates Group from 1997-2017 where he lead a team of psychologists who provided psychological services to patients in long-term care facilities.
+Dr. Merling is currently an Assistant Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai and is now in full-time private practice (see www.drmerling.com for more information).

 Dr. Merling is a general practitioner who treats individuals and couples seeking help for a wide range of mental health problems.
 His expertise is in the integration of cognitive-behavioral therapy with more exploratory, insight-oriented approaches.
 Areas of specialty include: